hashicorp/vault/website/source/guides/identity/identity.html.md

 ## Personas

-The end-to-end scenario described in this guide involves one persona:
+The steps described in this guide are typically performed by **operations** persona.

-- **`admin`** with privileged permissions to create and manage identities

-See the [policy requirements](#policy-requirements) section for details.

 ## Challenge